 When I heard about the term ‘Zero Waste’, my first thought was – How is it possible to produce absolutely zero waste when everything around us is packed and wrapped in single-use plastic, packaging and disposables?
 I did some research and read about zero wasters like Lauren Singer (Trash is for Tosser), Bea Johnson (Zero Waste Home), and Aurora Tin (Zero Waste Malaysia).
-They often showcase a glass jar of trash collected over a year’s period or more when interviewed about their zero-waste lifestyle.
-This is when I realized, Zero Waste is not about producing absolutely 0 waste.
+They often showcase a glass jar of trash collected over a year or more when interviewed about their zero-waste lifestyle.
+This was when I realised, Zero Waste is not about producing absolutely ‘0’ waste.
 It’s about making sure nothing goes to waste.

 The moment we need to throw something away, waste is created.

-Especially for single-use plastic, packaging and disposables, we should really try to refuse them as much as possible.
-They take 10-1000 years to break down after that one time use.
-They breakdown into smaller plastic debris, micro-plastic, plastic fiber which often ended up in the environment, ingested by wild lives and marine lives mistaken as food.
+Especially for single-use plastic, packaging, and disposables, we should really try to refuse them as much as possible.
+They take 10-1000 years to break down after that one-time use.
+They break into smaller plastic debris, micro-plastic, and plastic fiber, which often end up in the environment, ingested by wild and marine lives mistaken as food.

-Why don’t we banned plastic altogether since it’s so bad?
+Why don’t we just ban plastic altogether since it’s so bad?

 Everything around us takes resources from the planet to produce in one way or another.
 We are very much caught up with our busy lives and in the Linear Economy of Take, Make, Buy, Throw – Repeat.
-Consumers constantly buy into conveniences, cheap and cheerful solutions businesses provided.
+Consumers constantly buy into convenience, cheap, and cheerful solutions businesses provide.
 The need to buy and throw away over and over again is like running on a treadmill that never stops.
-This generates great profits at the cost of our planet and depleting its precious resources.
-Imagine 8 billions of us buy and throw away something every single minute, every single day?
+This generates excellent profits at the cost of our planet and depletes its precious resources.
+Imagine 8 billion of us buying and throwing away something every single minute, every single day?
 That’s a lot of waste going to waste when there’s not enough effort to recover some or any of the resources!
-Our planet will soon become a big trash can as the population increased.
+Our planet will soon become a big trash can as the population increases.